frodolfo/EmployeeDirectory/README.md

 # Getting Started with Employee Directory

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please contact Fred for any help you may need regarding my ReactJS tutorial.

 ## Available Scripts